 - We work to keep our services and offerings non-sectarian.
 MAM is unaffiliated with any religious tradition, yet we are welcoming of all perspectives.

 - We created an ever-evolving definition of mindfulness that we intend to be accessible to and inclusive of all backgrounds and viewpoints.

-- All of our classes are trauma informed by default unless specifically noted and we offer Affinity Groups for People of Color, Spanish speakers, the LGBTQIA+ community, and first responders/veterans.
-Check out our Affinity Group blog post to learn more.
+- All of our classes are trauma informed by default unless specifically noted and we offer Affinity Groups for People of Color, Latinx and Spanish speakers, the LGBTQIA+ community, and people with disabilities.

-- We offer public classes and continuing education for mindfulness professionals directly addressing DEI and trauma.
+- We offer public classes and continuing education for mindfulness professionals directly addressing DEIBA and trauma.

 - We conduct Community Needs Assessments to stay informed about Kansas City’s most pressing concerns so we can tailor our offerings toward providing the most relevant and impactful services possible.

 - We are addressing socioeconomic inequities by working hard to keep our costs as low as possible and through giving back to the community.
 We offer: